openvcloud/docs/docs/selfhealing/healthchecks/vm_cpu_fair_use_policy.md

 If average per 5 min is higher than threshold a warning is sent via email.

-if over use presists for longer than warntime  the machine is quarantined to a limit, this is done for a quarantine time and then unquarantined .
+if over use presists for longer than warntime , the machine is quarantined to a limit, this is done for a quarantine time and then unquarantined .

-if quarantined again after unquarantine quarantine time doubles for each time.
+if quarantined again after unquarantine, quarantine time doubles for each time.

 ```
 #### license: bsd